Position

 • Pros:

-• Physical activity keeps the job engaging.
+• Physical activity helps keep the body fit.

 • Opportunities for overtime pay can increase earnings.